Dart-Code/Dart-Code/CONTRIBUTING.md

 There are some "hidden" configuration settings that allow you to enable diagnostic logging in order to debug/develop Dart Code more easily.
 These should be set to full filesystem paths of where to log.
 The folders must exist:

 - `"dart.analyzerLogFile"`: Logs communication between Dart Code and the analysis server from the Dart SDK
+- `"dart.flutterDaemonLogFile"`: Logs communication with the Flutter daemon used for device management in Dart Code
+- `"dart.flutterRunLogFile"`: Logs communication with the Flutter run process used for launching and reloading Flutter applications
 - `"dart.observatoryLogFile"`: Logs communication with Observatory, the Dart debugger service
 - `"dart.analyzerInstrumentationLogFile"`: Instructs the analysis server to log its own instrumentation data (this is very detailed and can become very large)